huggingface/hub-docs/docs/hub/spaces-sdks-docker-quarto.md

 2. Clone the Repo

-To clone the space locally run the following command, make sure to replace `<YOUR_HF_USER>` with your Hugging Face username.
+To clone the space locally run the following command, making sure to replace `<YOUR_HF_USER>` with your Hugging Face username and `quarto-template` with the name you chose for your space.

 ```
 git clone https://huggingface.co/spaces/<YOUR_HF_USER>/quarto-template